vianeyBE/CassBio.GWAS_Pipeline/README.md

 ## 5. GWAS: GAPIT

 This R script runs a Genome-Wide Association Study (GWAS) analysis using the GAPIT3 R package.
 It saves the results of each trait in an individual folder.
+This function loads the required packages and data, then performs a GWAS analysis using the `GAPIT` function from the `GAPIT3` package.
+It loops through each trait in `trait_list`, creating a new folder for each trait in the working directory and saving the results of the GWAS analysis for that trait in that folder.

+### Arguments

+- `phenofile`: A database of genotypes/individuals (rows) and the trait's measurements or BLUPs (columns).
+- `genofile`: Genotype data in hapmap format.
+- `wdir`: A working directory where the function will create the folders for each trait.
+- `trait_list`: A vector with the trait's name.
+The default is `NULL`, which will use the full phenotype dataset.

 ### Usage